 The study also found a correlation between those who made aquaponics their primary profession and profitability.
 “Statistical results suggest that people whose aquaponics-related job was their primary source of income were over five times more likely to make a profit than people who indicated that aquaponics was not their primary source of personal income.”

 In addition to evaluating the macro trends, prospective aquaponics growers may want to evaluate individual case studies to evaluate financial success.
 The Sustainable Agriculture Research & Education (SARE) organization put together a few case studies of successful outdoor commercial aquaponics operations.
-We also feature examples of successful commercial aquaponics greenhouses in our book The Year-Round Solar Greenhouse.

 The Johns Hopkins study is one early study in this emerging and rapidly growing industry.
 The USDA added aquaponics to its census of aquaculture starting in 2013, only 4 years ago.
 Thus, though the study sheds some light on the current industry and its commercial success, most operations are still in the start-up phase, and thus the clearest take-away is that is largely still too early to tell whether, or how, a commercial aquaponics greenhouse can be profitable.